zhstark/exercise-leetcode/String.md

 In order to save space, we just use 2 pointers, one from the string's begin to end, the other pass from the end to the begin.

+Everytime meet a non-alphanumeric character, just skip.
+In the code, we need to notice that to out of boundary if we justing keep skipping, so we would add a restriction in the while loop.

 C++

 ```cpp